Decoding Long-duration Gravitational Waves from Binary Neutron Stars with Machine Learning: Parameter Estimation and Equations of State: Building inference models

 Singular Value Decomposition (SVD) is used to further compress the data by projecting it onto linear bases that represent the waveform space.
 However, a BNS waveform is highly oscillatory in the frequency domain, making SVD inefficient.
-Following \citet{Dax:2024mcn}, we employ heterodyning (relative binning)~\cite{Cornish:2010kf, Zackay:2018qdy, Leslie:2021ssu} to reduce the oscillation in the data (Fig.~\ref{fig:hd_waveform}).
-Specifically, we multiply the signal by a phase factor $e^{ i \frac{3}{128 } (\frac{\pi G\mathcal{M} f}{c^3})^{-5/3}}$, which is the inverse of the leading term of the oscillations in GW waveform.
-This effectively smooths the waveform and improves the compression rate of SVD.
+Following \citet{Dax:2024mcn}, we employ heterodyning (relative binning)~\citep{Cornish:2010kf, Zackay:2018qdy, Leslie:2021ssu} to reduce the oscillation in the data (Fig.~\ref{fig:hd_waveform}).
+Specifically, we multiply the signal by a phase factor $e^{ i \frac{3}{128 } (\frac{\pi G\mathcal{M} f}{c^3})^{-5/3}}$, which is the inverse of the leading term of the oscillations in the GW waveform.
+This effectively smooths the waveform and improves the compression ratio of the SVD.
 With our restricted prior, we can retain the first 128 SVD bases sorted by singular values and reconstruct the zero-noise signal with a median mismatch of $\sim 10^{-8}$ and maximum mismatch of $\sim 10^{-6}$.

 Neural networks are then used to further compress the SVD projection of data from multiple detectors.
-For cross-validation, we explore two types of neural networks for embedding: a residual network~\cite{he2015deep} of Multi-Layer Perceptrons (MLPResNet) and a Vision Transformer (ViT)~\cite{dosovitskiy2021imageworth16x16words}.
+For cross-validation, we explore two types of neural networks for embedding: a residual network~\citep{he2015deep} of Multi-Layer Perceptrons (MLPResNet) and a Vision Transformer (ViT)~\citep{dosovitskiy2021imageworth16x16words}.
 However, due to the larger memory requirement of ViT, we only perform the cross-validation in low-SNR models.
-The five data streams from the 1ET+2CE network are compressed into a vector of length of 128, which is used to condition CNF for parameter estimation.
+The five data streams from the 1ET+2CE network are compressed into a vector of length of 128, which is used to condition CNF for parameter estimation. {We note that the compression by the embedding layer is not as directly verifiable as SVD.
+Instead, it is trained together with the CNF and assessed by the final PE results. }